filecoin-project/filecoin-docs/docs/mine/lotus/split-markets-miners.md

   EnableMarkets = false
 ```

-When a `lotus-miner` node is started with configuration for a `markets` node, it includes a libp2p node and should be publicly exposed on the Internet and reachable/dialable for other clients to communicate with it.
+When a `lotus-miner` instance is configured as a `markets` node, it exposes
+a libp2p interface.
+The libp2p ports should be publically available so that
+the node can be dialed by clients that wish to make storage and retrieval deals.

-When a `lotus-miner` node is started with configuration for a `mining/sealing/proving` node, it does not include a libp2p node, and it doesn't have to be publicly exposed on the Internet.
-The `markets` node communicates with it via its JSON RPC interface.
+When a `lotus-miner` instance is configured as a `mining/sealing/proving` node,
+it does not receive requests and should not be publicly exposed on the Internet.

-This document explains how to split your existing monolith `lotus-miner` node into multiple processes and take advantage of this new architecture, which brings more security to your mining operation as well as less potential attack surface.
+The `markets` node communicates with the `mining/sealing/proving` node via its
+JSON RPC interface.

+### Split the processes

-## Pre-requisites
+#### Pre-requisites

-Before splitting the markets service process from the monolith miner process, you should backup your miner's metadata repository.
-You need to start the `lotus-miner` with the `LOTUS_BACKUP_BASE_PATH` env variable in order to do that.
+Before splitting the markets service process from the monolith miner process,
+you should backup your miner's metadata repository.
+Start the `lotus-miner`
+and `lotus daemon` with the `LOTUS_BACKUP_BASE_PATH` environment variable:

 ```shell
 export LOTUS_BACKUP_BASE_PATH=/tmp